 2. If a person has rapid or very obvious mood swings

 Having a stable mood is part of overall good mental health.
 Some psychiatric disorders involve substantial mood changes.
 These changes can be very fast, especially with a borderline personality disorder, or they can also occur over several days or weeks, especially with bipolar disorder.
+A bi polar treatment might be needed if the mood swings worsen.
 Drug and alcohol use may also contribute to the erratic mood changes of a person.
 With this, a visit to a psychiatrist is very important to determine the underlying cause.

 3. If a person’s sleeping pattern changes